33 y.o. Eric Skripka awoke in a hospital bed…

 3. Be Ready If He Turns On You!

-And even though his attack isn’t directly aimed at you, you must realize that this could change in an instant!
+And even though his attack wasn’t directly aimed at you, you must realize that this could change in an instant!

 I know from experience…

-I’ve personally stepped in a few times to stop women from getting beaten by their boyfriends (I lived in a rough, gang-infested area of New Mexico) and on both occasions, the guy turned his aggression on me for not minding my own business.
+I’ve personally stepped in twice to stop women from getting beaten by their boyfriends, and on both occasions, the thugs turned his aggression on me for not minding my own business.

-In any case, the lesson here is that, if you’re going to step in to defend the helpless, you better make sure you’ve got the superhero skills to match your superhero attitude.
+In any case, the lesson here is that, if you’re going to step in to defend the helpless, you damn well better make sure you’ve got the “superhero skills” to match your “superhero attitude”.

 Take the time now to master just a few powerful self-defense moves should you ever find yourself faced with a forced-defense scenario in a real street fight!